Anand-kumar4/DataEngineer-InterviewPreparation/README.md

 This repository is a structured collection of real-world PySpark and SQL coding problems aimed at preparing for data engineering interviews.
 Each day includes 5 problems with matching PySpark and SQL implementations, clean datasets, and GitHub-ready structure.

+It includes use of Apache Spark (PySpark), SQL (MySQL-compatible), and common DataFrame operations such as joins, aggregations, window functions, and more.

 ---

 ## ✅ Folder Structure